prince15975306/Induction-Program/README.md

 ### 2:30 to 3:30

 - Sir introduced us to the real meaning of physics and also he told us the syllabus of physics for our first semester.

+# Day-6
+## August 7,2025

+### English Lecture by Prof.Manjot Kaur
+### 9:30 to 11:30

+- Early morning I had a **2 hrs** lecture by **Prof.Manjot Kaur**.In this lecture all the students of **MX** section introduced themselves.We played a quiz game.The students were divided in three teams A,B,Cand I was in team B.All the teams were performing well.The winner was decided by jumble word game,which was Team A.

+### Then we had a 1hrs break

+### Indroduction to CML by Dr.Lakhvir Singh Khana
+### 12:30 to 1:30

+- ** Dr.Lakhvir Singh Khana** introduced us to **CML** and different events organised by it.
+It is a society which inspires the students to learn and be productive.
+He also talked on some important topics which are important for a personality development.
+He told the us about **NPTEL**, which provide the students a large number of courses.
+He further told us about the procedure and how can we sign up for it and how to join a course.

+### Introduction to NSS by Dr.Jasvir Singh Grewal
+### 1:30 to 2:30

+- **Dr.Jasvir Singh Grewal** introduced us to NSS and it's different activities that help the society.
+The events organised by NSS make people aware about their responsibilities towards nature and society. **Blood donation camp and tree plantation** are some of the events organised by NSS.